 Roasted aubergine always has to be part of any veggie tray bake for me.
-If you don’t like the taste, substitute with 2 courgettes.
+If you don’t like the taste, substitute with 2 courgettes or some mushrooms.

-You can use any tomatoes that you have laying around, I just love the sweetness of cherry tomatoes in this roasted veg and halloumi recipe.
+You can use any tomatoes that you have laying around, vine tomatoes work well too, I just love the sweetness of cherry tomatoes in this roasted veg and halloumi recipe.